 - Add the stuffing and meat and mix all ingredients with your hands.

 - Add 1 TB of olive oil to a heavy bottom pan (such as a dutch oven, something you can put in the oven) and heat over medium heat.
 Add the meatballs to the pan and brown on a couple sides.
+Cook for 10 minutes.

 - Add ½ TB of olive oil to a separate pan over medium heat.
 Then add the sausages and brown on a couple sides.
+Cook for 10 minutes.

 - Remove the sausages and cut them into 2 inch sections and add to the meatballs.